CybersecurityThe Most Dangerous Cybersecurity Threats in 2026 and How to Protect Yourself

 Start by changing your router password now — it is the most important IoT device in your home.
 If your router is older than 3 years and no longer receives updates, replace it.

-6. Cloud Service Breaches
+6. How Do Cloud Service Breaches Happen?

 Most cloud breaches happen due to configuration errors, not infrastructure weaknesses.
 In March 2025, data of 12 million users leaked from a Gulf e-commerce app because of a MongoDB database with no password.